PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ## Drag an element

-We want to be able to update the data for a run by dragging the associated circle
+We want to be able to update the data for a run by dragging the associated circle.
+To do this, we'll use a "behavior," which you can think of as a combination of multiple event handlers.
+For a drag behavior, there are three callbacks:

-- D3 allows us to create complex interactions called "behaviors" which have multiple callbacks
-- there are two steps:
-    - create the behavior
-    - attach the behavior to one or more elements
-- drag behaviors have three callbacks
 - when the user starts to drag
 - each time the user moves the cursor before releasing the "mouse" button
 - when the user releases the "mouse" button

+There are two steps whenever we create a behavior:

+- create the behavior
+- attach the behavior to one or more elements

+Put the following code at the bottom of the `render()` function declaration:

 ```javascript
 //put this code at the end of the render function